visit-dav/visit/src/doc/cli_manual/functions.rst

   CreateAnnotationObject(annotType[,annotName,visibleFlag]) -> annotation object

-annotType : type
+annotType : string
-    A string containing the name of the type of annotation object to create.
+    The name of the type of annotation object to create.

-annotName : type
+annotName : string
-    An optional string for a user-defined name of the annotation object to create.By default, VisIt creates names like 'newObject0', 'newObject1',....
+    A user-defined name of the annotation object to create.By default, VisIt creates names like 'newObject0', 'newObject1',....

-visibleFlag : type
+visibleFlag : integer
     An optional integer to indicate if the annotation object should be createdwith initial visibility on or off.
 Pass 0 for off and non-zero for on.By default, VisIt creates annotation objects with visibility on.
 If youwish only to pass the visibleFlag argument, there is no need to also passthe annotName argument.

 return type : annotation object